lokal-ninja/guatemala/content/cities/mixco/panaderia-y-pasteleria-velasquez.md

 ---
-title: "Panadería Y Pastelería Velasquez"
+title: "Panadería Y Pastelería Velásquez"
 url: /mixco/panaderia-y-pasteleria-velasquez/
 shop: panadería
 ---